Two ex-associates of Michael Flynn charged with trying to influence U.S. politicians

 Bijan Kian, 66, and Kamil Ekim Alptekin, 41, were charged Monday with conspiracy to act as agents of a foreign government.

 Kian, a California-based former business partner of Flynn, was released without bond after an appearance in a federal court in Virginia.
+His lawyer, Robert Trout, declined to comment.
 Alptekin, a Dutch-Turkish businessman who has so far evaded authorities, is also charged with three counts of lying to federal agents.

 Federal prosecutors said the scheme involved a secret effort to build support among American politicians to remove from the U.S. the cleric Fethullah Gulen, a longtime target of Turkish President Recep Tayyip Erdogan living in self-imposed exile in Pennsylvania.